bgplab/bgplab/policy/1-weights/index.md

 Many BGP implementations use a mechanism called *weight* (usually applied per neighbor) to prefer routes advertised by one of the BGP peers.

 If your device supports *BGP weights*, use them to prefer routes advertised by X1.
 Otherwise, you'll have to use *BGP local preference* to achieve the same result.

+Please note that applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new parameters might be evaluated only on new incoming updates -- you might have to use a command similar to `clear ip bgp * soft in` to tell your router to ask its neighbors to resend their BGP updates.

 ## Verification